 But Reviews Are Still Important

 Reviews are still important and should not be ignored.
 They lend credibility and social proof to a podcast.
 Seeing that dozens of people are leaving great reviews for a podcast you might enjoy might tip the scale for you to take action and subscribe.
-On the other hand, seeing a podcast on iTunes with no reviews at all also tells you something.
+On the other hand, seeing a podcast on Apple Podcasts with no reviews at all also tells you something.

 Adding The Right Incentives